 Where is the Department of Environment or the relevant Ministry’s push on the research and greater use of alternate energy?
 Is the Ministry’s main mission only confined to handle pollutions (after it has been highlighted by someone else) and preparations of EIA (which at times disregarded or violated) and nothing more?

 Perhaps we are not matured enough when it comes to cleanliness and the environment.
 After all, we still have idiots who conveniently throw rubbish into our rivers and don’t think twice when polluting them.

-The lack of maturity was also evident in the government when at the peak of the haze couple years ago; the idiots in charge decided that API reading to be classified and secret.
-Perhaps they need to go back to the drawing board and see how this being handled by the US Environmental Protection Agency and Department of Energy.
+The lack of maturity was also evident in the government when at the peak of the haze a couple of years ago; the idiots in charge decided that API reading to be classified and secret.

 Increase of tariff

-Instead pushing the development and produce alternative solutions to the ever increasing demand for power, what the government decides instead?
-They seems to continue to work blindly and opt for increase the electricity tariff (they said there is no other choice):-
+Instead of pushing the development and produce alternative solutions to the ever-increasing demand for power, what the government decides instead?
+They seem to continue to work blindly and opt for increase the electricity tariff (they said there is no other choice):-

 Electricity tariffs will be raised as the government looks to cut subsidies on fuel prices, a newspaper reported today, quoting a minister.

 “Fuel price movements are the main factors for the electricity tariff revision,” Energy Minister Peter Chin was quoted as saying in the Business Times newspaper.